Krunal-4498/DATA-ANALYSIS---Advance-Excel/README.md

 To view the project or use the Excel dashboard:

-1. Download the Excel file from the [link_to_excel_file](link_to_excel_file).
+1. Download the Excel file from here [Sales-Dashboard-practice-file.xlsx](https://github.com/Krunal-4498/Supermarket_Sales_Analysis---Adv.Excel/files/14270429/Sales-Dashboard-practice-file.xlsx)

 2. Open the Excel file in Microsoft Excel.

 3. Explore the dashboard by interacting with the provided slicers and charts.

-## Contributing

-This project is not open to code contributions, but feedback is always welcome.
-Feel free to [open an issue](link_to_issues) for discussions and suggestions.

 ## Acknowledgments

-- Special thanks to Lean Excel Solutions for their invaluable support throughout this project.
+- Special thanks to **Lean Excel Solutions** for their invaluable support throughout this project.

 ## Feedback